UoW-ATM/Mercury/docs/Installation.rst

     docker run mercury_cli -id -1 -cs -1

-You should now able to use the CLI exactly like in the full installation version (see :ref:`cli`), just prefacing every command by
+You should now be able to use the CLI exactly like in the full installation version (see :ref:`cli`), just prefacing every command by
 ``docker run``.

 For the notebook, you can run: